Americans Abroad: Weekend Roundup

 EFL Championship

 Antonee Robinson, Wigan Athletic — Robinson is a fixture at Wigan.
-The left back started and went all 90 minutes for the Latics in their 2-2 draw with Hull City.
+The young left back started and played the full 90 minutes as Wigan picked up a win over a top-ten opponent, Charlton Athletic

 Matt Miazga, Reading (loan from Chelsea) — The 24-year-old is out with a hamstring injury.
 There’s no timeline on his return.

-Geoff Cameron, QPR — The 34-year-old defender was left on the bench in QPR’s 3-2 win over Luton Town.
+Geoff Cameron, QPR — The 34-year-old defender started at centerback and went the full 90, picking up a yellow card in QPR’s 2-1 win over Millwall.

-Tim Ream, Fulham — Ream started and played 90 minutes in Fulham’s 1-1 draw with West Brom on Saturday.
+Tim Ream, Fulham — Ream started and played 90 minutes in Fulham’s 1-1 draw at Sheffield Wednesday.

-Cameron Carter-Vickers, Stoke City (loan Tottenham Hotspur) — The Potters might be in shambles, but Carter-Vickers keeps adding minutes.
-On Saturday, he started and played 90 minutes in Stoke City’s 2-1 loss to Bristol City.
+Cameron Carter-Vickers, Stoke City (loan Tottenham Hotspur) — Carter-Vickers started and went the full 90 minutes as Stoke City picked up just its second point of the season in a scoreless draw with Brentford.

-Duane Holmes, Derby County — On Friday, the 24-year-old midfielder played 81 minutes in Derby’s 1-1 draw with Cardiff City.
+Duane Holmes, Derby County — Holmes made his second-straight start after coming back from injury, and his first 90 minutes on the pitch as Derby County secured a last-gasp 1-1 draw with league-leading Leeds United.

 Bundesliga

-Weston McKennie, Schalke — McKennie came off the bench and played 28 minutes in Schalke’s 5-1 victory on Sunday, his first minutes since his start against Mexico with the men’s national team.
+Weston McKennie, Schalke — McKennie started, picked up a yellow card in the second half and then was substituted in the 76th minute, before Schalke scored a late winner in a 2-1 victory over Mainz.

-Zack Steffen and Alfredo Morales, Fortuna Dusseldorf — Steffen started and played all 90 minutes in Fortuna Dusseldorf’s 1-1 draw with Wolfsburg on Friday.
-Morales, on the hand, did not dress.
+Zack Steffen and Alfredo Morales, Fortuna Dusseldorf — Steffen started and played all 90 minutes in Fortuna Dusseldorf’s 2-1 defeat to rivals Borussia Monchengladbach.
+Steffen recorded a handful of incredible, point-blank saves to keep Fortuna in the game.
+Morales did not dress again.

-Josh Sargent, Werder Bremen — Following a goal-scoring performance, Sargent came off the bench and played 22 minutes for Werder Bremen in their 2-1 victory over Union Berlin.
+Josh Sargent, Werder Bremen — With an injury crisis, Sargent got the start and played 80 minutes.
+Unfortunately for Sargent and Werder, they were routed by Leipzig – even without Tyler Adams.

-Fabian Johnson, Borussia Mönchengladbach — Johnson didn’t make Borussia Monchengladbach’s 18 in their 1-0 win over Koln on Saturday.

 Tyler Adams, RB Leipzig — Adams remains inactive with a groin injury.
 There’s no timeline on his return.